 It's coming: snow-slush-boots-coats-chaos-in-the-entryway-season.
 Yep, I said it.
 I apologize.
 But since there's not denying it, we may as well ditch our struggle with it and just accept, right?

-However, some of us may needlesssly struggle more because of entryways that are cluttered and not properly set up to accomodate the onslaught of boots and scarves and gear.
-A little prep time to focus in on the essentials - and only the essentials - of a good working winter entryway will allow us to skate through Winter like Apolo Ohno.
+However, some people needlessly struggle more than they need to each winter because their entryways that are cluttered and not properly set up to accommodate the onslaught of boots and scarves and gear.
+A little prep time to focus on the essentials - and only the essentials - of a good working winter entryway will allow you to skate through winter like Apolo Ohno.